kubedb/docs/docs/guides/postgres/concepts/branch.md

 `Branch` is a Kubernetes `Custom Resource Definition` (CRD).
 It provides a declarative way to create an instant, writable copy of a running KubeDB-managed database — the way you would branch a Git repository.
-You describe the source database and the target you want, and the kubedb-courier operator snapshots the source's volumes, clones them copy-on-write, and provisions a second database on top of the clone.
+You describe the source database and the target you want, and the kubedb-courier operator snapshots the source's volumes, restores the branch volumes from those snapshots, and provisions a second database on top of the restore.
+How fast that restore is, and whether it costs extra storage, depends on the CSI driver: drivers that support copy-on-write restores make this near-instant and cheap.

 One `Branch` object is one branch.
 It owns the database it creates: the branch's lifecycle, its optional refresh schedule, and its teardown are all driven from this single object.
 The branched database itself